BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 6

 What are the three key standpoints for organizing code?
-1 point

 - [ ] Maintainability, accessibility, and scalability
 - [x] Readability, maintainability, and scalability